No. 1 Story

 To minimize variability, the researchers—Justin M. Shaw, W.H.
 Rippard, S.E.
 Russek, T. Reith, and C.M.
 Falco—design nanodots with a thin layer (film) of the element tantalum (Ta) only a few nanometers in thickness, what they call a ‘seed layer’.
 Then, a multilayer film of alternating layers of the elements cobalt (Co) and palladium (Pd) is applied on a silicon (Si) wafer.

 Within the January 15, 2007 issue of the Journal of Applied Physics, the researchers state within their paper (“Origins of switching field distributions in perpendicular magnetic nanodot arrays”): “The seed layer can alter the strain, orientation or texture of the film.
-By making and comparing different types of multilayer stacks, it was possible to isolate the effects of different seed layers on switching behaviour.
+By making and comparing different types of multilayer stacks, it was possible to isolate the effects of different seed layers on switching behaviour.”

 Nanodot technology is considered one of two primary ways to increase the density of magnetic data storage in the future.
 The other way is to use a laser beam to heat and switch bits of data.
 Some scientists currently think that a combination of the two methods may best result in reducing the size of magnetic data storage.
 Extensive research and development, however, is still needed within both technologies before anything is introduced in the marketplace.

-Additional information on the National Institute of Standards and Technology and the University of Arizona is found at their home Web pages, respectively: http://www.nist.gov/ and http://www.arizona.edu/.
+Additional information on the National Institute of Standards and Technology and the University of Arizona is found at their home Web pages, respectively: https://www.nist.gov/ and https://www.arizona.edu/.